Kayetic/Random-Python/README.md

       - Will also copy/move all subfolders in the source folder to the destination folder
       - Currently only command line

-<h2>Automatic [Magisk](https://github.com/topjohnwu/Magisk) download script</h2>
+<h2>Automatic Magisk download script</h2>

-      - Simple script to automatically download the latest release of Magisk
+      - Simple script to automatically download the latest release of Magisk (from: https://github.com/topjohnwu/Magisk)
       - Uses Github API to get the latest release of Magisk
             - Through requests module, gets browser_download_url from the JSON
             - Uses requests module again to download the file